|

 tiles are about ready to slip off."

-Haldir nodded grimly before swinging himself down from the bridge
+Haldir nodded grimly.
+He swung himself down from the bridge just

-just as Berctuald began knocking loudly at the front door of the
+as Berctuald began knocking at the front door of the house.
+"Ready?"

-"Yes, sir," cried both the men.
-Hengist, furthest from
+"Yes, sir," cried both of the men.
+Hengist, furthest

 They did not have to wait long.
 Offa threw himself forward as